Medical Defence Union

-The Medical Defence Union (MDU) is the third largest medical defence organisation (MDO) in the United Kingdom, offering professional medical indemnity for clinical negligence claims and advice provided by medico-legal experts for its members.
-A mutual not for profit organisation that guides, supports and defends medical & dental professionals in the UK.
-Led and staffed by doctors and dentists with real-life experience of the challenges faced by healthcare professionals.
+The Medical Defence Union (MDU) is one of three major medical defence organisations (MDOs) in the United Kingdom, offering professional medical indemnity for clinical negligence claims and advice provided by medico-legal experts for its members.
+It is a mutual not for profit organisation.

 The MDU was established in 1885 and was the first of its kind in the world.
 As of January 2022 it has around 200,000 members: doctors, nurses, dentists and other healthcare professionals.
 The Dental Defence Union (DDU) is the specialist dental division of the MDU.

 History

 The Medical Defence Union was founded in 1885 following outrage in the medical community over the case of a Dr David Bradley who was wrongly convicted of a charge of assaulting a woman in his surgery.
 Dr Bradley spent eight months in prison before receiving a full pardon.

 By late 1885, there was increasing recognition among the medical profession of the real risk doctors ran in their everyday practice and the poor resources at their disposal to defend themselves.
 The British Medical Association, for example, to which many of the profession belonged, was not permitted under its constitution to undertake individual medical defence.

 In 1885, solicitors Mr Dauney and Mr Cridland, together with Mr Rideal, Mr Clements, Mr Leggatt, Mr Sinyanki and Mr Fitzgerald, signed a memorandum that established the aims and objectives of the newly registered company, the Medical Defence Union.
 They were the first executive board.
 The annual subscription cost for members was set at 10 shillings.